zhqu1148980644/TMP/leetcode/117-Populating-Next-Right-Pointers-in-Each-Node-II.md

         // Search for the first node with valid child in the current level.
         Node * right = nullptr, * next = root->next;
-        while (next && (!next->left && !next->right))
+        // trys to find the next node in the same level while (next && (!next->left && !next->right))
             next = next->next;
         if (next) right = next->left ? next->left : next->right;